unleashit/npm-library/packages/asyncHandler/readme.md

 export default ColorList;
 ```

-`request` is the only required prop.
-Default messages for loading, error or no results\* will be displayed as needed.
+This will display default messages for loading, error or no results\* as needed.
+Note that `request` should return a promise with just the data part of the response so AsyncHandler can know when to display the no results component.

-\* no results meaning if an object with no keys or a zero length array is returned.
+\* no results meaning when an object with no keys or a zero length array is returned.

 ### HOC example using cache and optional components